Rise of the Planet of the Apes (soundtrack)

 Rise of the Planet of the Apes (Original Motion Picture Soundtrack) is the score album to the 2011 film Rise of the Planet of the Apes, a reboot of the Planet of the Apes film franchise.
-The film's original score is composed by Patrick Doyle, and was released by Varèse Sarabande on August 9, 2011.
+The film's original score was composed by Patrick Doyle, and was released by Varèse Sarabande and Fox Music on August 9, 2011.

 Development

 The score for the film was written by Patrick Doyle and performed by the Hollywood Studio Symphony conducted by James Shearman.
 On being compared to the musical works of Jerry Goldsmith and Danny Elfman, who scored the previous instalment, and its impact on the tonal and primitive quality, Doyle opined that the musical approach would be fresh.
 The main concern was to have the music help progress the plot in the scenes without dialogue, for instance, conveying the emotions of Caesar's relationships with Will and Charles.
 To turn the score into a "driving force that keeps audiences paying attention," Doyle employed an African-American chorus and focused on percussion and "low and deep" orchestra sounds.
 Doyle collaborated closely with the sound department to make the music complement the sound effects, including writing a recurring theme based on their recording of a chimpanzee.